andrusenn/hackeareltiempo/README.md

 Each generation is tied to time (timestamp), and it is always the same generation given the same time.
-The first 12 hours of the day determine the tone of the background: black or white.
+The hours of the day determine the tone of the background: first 12 hours white / black the rest of the day.
 Every hour there is a new generation.

-or you can press "h" to unlink the generation from the time.
+or you can press "h" to unbind the generations from the time, so there will be a 10 second pause between generations.

 It is a generative work whose composition is based on the use of particles for drawing and fragmentation functions with a glitch aesthetic.